 In reality, these celebrity religious leaders and their followers at this National Solemn Assembly are never going to solve any American problems—and they may make the ones we already have much worse.
 Here are three good reasons why no problems will get solved:

 (1) Their secular subcultures (particularly the rural “redneck” subculture and the Southern Scots-Irish subculture) are so conflated with their faith that they will be unable to separate the two, which will be absolutely necessary for any real problem solving to occur.
 It is awfully hard to solve problems like race hatred when 15 generations of a white, southern, Christian family have taught its descendants that all African-Americans are “niggers” and God made it so as Ham emerged from Noah’s ark.
-The Christian fundamentalist and conservative evangelical secular subcultures are welded with religion—like two pieces of plywood slathered with Elmer’s glue and bonded tightly.
+The Christian fundamentalist and conservative evangelical secular subcultures are welded together with religion—like two pieces of plywood slathered with Elmer’s glue and bonded tightly.
 The only thing that will ever separate this kind of unholy bond is Holy water—steaming hot Holy water—mixed with radically changed hearts.